KILTprotocol/docs/docs/concepts/05_distributed_trust.md

 Delegation Hierarchies also limit who can revoke or remove attestations.
 Only parents of an attester can revoke or remove delegations from their children.
-E.g. Attester 2 cannot revoke/remove attestations issued by Attester 1, 3, 4 and 5, while Attester 1 can revoke and remove attestations issued by any attester since Attester 1 is, directly or indirectly, the parent of every other node.
+E.g., Attester 2 cannot revoke/remove attestations issued by Attester 1, 3, 4 and 5, while Attester 1 can revoke and remove attestations issued by any attester since Attester 1 is, directly or indirectly, the parent of every other node.

 ## Virtual Credential Organizations